 References: 1.
 Norton et al. N Engl J Med.
 2015 Apr 23;372(17):1589-97.

-The Harmony Prenatal Test measures a woman’s risk of carrying a baby with chromosomal conditions such as Trisomies 21, 18 and 13.
-If your test indicates a high risk result, talk with your healthcare provider about what further diagnostic testing is needed to confirm the result.
+The Harmony Prenatal Test measures a woman’s risk of carrying a baby with chromosomal conditions such as trisomies 21, 18 and 13.
+If your test indicates a high probability result, talk with your healthcare provider about what further diagnostic testing is needed to confirm the result.
 The Harmony Prenatal Test was developed by Ariosa Diagnostics, a laboratory certified by the federal government to perform highly complex tests.
 This test is a lab–developed test and has not been reviewed or approved by the FDA.